Ranking and Tuning Pre-trained Models: A New Paradigm for Exploiting Model Hubs: Tuning Pre-Trained Models

-We draw lessons from the shortcomings of the knowledge distillation approach and the Zoo-tuning approach mentioned above.
-Zoo-tuning operates at the level of parameters (layers), thereby limiting itself in the homogeneous case.
+We draw lessons from the shortcomings of the aforementioned knowledge distillation approach and the Zoo-tuning approach.
 Knowledge distillation operates at the level of output features, which works for heterogeneous PTMs but aligning features across PTMs is not easy.
-Taking the advantages from both sides, our approach should operate at the level of features to hide the heterogeneity among PTMs, and should go beyond features to avoid explicitly align features from various pre-trained models.
-Inspired by the ranking metric (LogME), we propose a B-Tuning approach with the help of posterior predictive distribution in Bayesian regression.
+Zoo-tuning operates at the level of parameters (layers), thereby limiting itself to the homogeneous case.
+Taking the positive aspects of both frameworks, we design our approach to operate at the level of features to hide the heterogeneity among PTMs, and we go beyond features to avoid explicitly aligning features from various pre-trained models.
+Inspired by the ranking metric (LogME), we propose an approach that builds on posterior predictive distributions from Bayesian regression.